BubbleCow/bubblecow-documentation/Editorial/Writers/P/Paul Bradley/Fontainebleau/Developmental Edit/Edit/Fontainebleau - Editors Report - Developmental Editing - BubbleCow.md

 - Ensure that you are putting Spanish in italics.
 ### Chapter 27
 - This is the one of the few chances you get to describe the village, add a more detailed description.
+### Chapter 28
+- Good chapter.
+I always like when you saw insights into the local culture and habits.
+I think these things are fascinating to the reader, especially an English reader.
+## Chapter 29